-This course is intended to provide basic knowledge of the International Safety Management Code, the ISM code.
+This course is intended to provide basic knowledge of the International Safety Management Code, ISM code.
 The purpose of the ISM Code is to provide an international standard for the safe management, safe operation of ships and pollution prevention.
-The ISM Code is one of the most fundamental regulations within international shipping and knowledge about the rules is therefore of utmost importance so that you are aware of the requirements and expectations.
+The ISM Code is one of the most fundamental regulations within international shipping.
+Therefore, knowledge about the rules is of utmost importance so that you are aware of the requirements and expectations.

-In this course, you will learn more about the ISM code the expectations that come with it.
-You are also going to learn more about its background and why it is formed the way it is today.
+In this course, you will learn more about the ISM code and the expectations that come with it.
+You will also learn more about its background and why it is formed the way it is today.

 Are you sure to perform this action?